Kaskirbayeva/ML-model-to-predict-LOS-/README.md

 # Hospital Length of Stay Prediction

 ## Overview
 This project develops and evaluates machine learning models to predict hospital length of stay (LOS) using routinely collected administrative hospital data.
-The main objectives are to compare predictive performance across different algorithms and to identify the most important factors associated with hospitalisation.
+The main objectives are to compare predictive performance across different algorithms, quantify uncertainty in class-specific performance, and identify the most important factors associated with hospitalisation.